 All elevation certificates that have been submitted to the Town are maintained as public record.
-Copies may be obtained at no cost from the Town by searching our database via this website.
-Additionally, to request a copy of an elevation certificate call 843-341-4757 or submit the request a copy of an elevation certificate form online.
+Copies may be obtained at no cost from the Town by using the Search option below.
+If you are unable to find the Certificated utilizing the Search option, please use the Request option below for staff assistance or call 843-341-4625.

 Everyone should purchase flood insurance!!!
 Standard homeowner or commercial policies do not cover damage to structures or contents caused by flooding.
 You don't have to hold a mortgage in order to purchase flood insurance.
 If you already have a flood insurance policy, make sure you also carry contents coverage.
 Renters should purchase flood insurance for their contents.
 To purchase flood insurance call a local licensed insurance agent to get the best rate!

 When building a new structure in a flood hazard zone, the surest way to protect property and minimize damage is to build above the base flood elevation and strictly follow all building codes.
 Older properties should retrofit or elevate your home to reduce future drainage problems and flood damage.

 Call the Town at 843-341-4757 to find out if grant assistance is available to help raise your house above the base flood level.
 Staff can also help identify what steps should be taken to protect your property.
 Staff is available to make site visits before providing any advice.